dolthub/go-mysql-server/README.md

 ## Custom index driver implementation

-Index drivers provide different backends for storing and querying indexes, without the need for a table to storing and querying its own native indexes.
+Index drivers provide different backends for storing and querying indexes, without the need for a table to store and query its own native indexes.
 To implement a custom index driver you need to implement a few things: